Eagle's Nest & More

 The Eagle's Nest is a similar surprise to many visitors today as it was to the allied forces around 80 years ago, who suspected a mighty Alpine fortress here.
 Just because of a coincidence the area around Berchtesgaden became Hitler's holiday home from 1923 onwards.
 After the seizure of power in 1933, the Nazis systematically expelled the local population and expanded Obersalzberg to the "Führer off-limits area" and second seat of government of the Third Reich besides Berlin.
 The Kehlsteinhaus, which got its name Eagle's Nest from the attack plans of the American armed forces, is still a visible sign of this former "Führer off-limits area" today.
 It was built near the summit of the Kehlstein as a representative building for Adolf Hitler, who is said to have only visited it around a dozen times because of his alleged fear of heights.
 Get an impression of the fantastic view that the Eagle’s Nest offers and enjoy the images from the webcam there.

 For over 20 years, the Obersalzberg visitor center has been offering an insight into the history of the Eagle's Nest and National Socialism in Germany.
 Scientifically sound and generally understandable, the multimedia permanent exhibition explains the events and relationships of that time.
 Particularly impressive is the visit to parts of the bunker system, which was about 6 kilometers long.
-It was planned as a self-sufficient "Führerhauptquartier" and is now a remarkable extension of the visitor center.
+It was planned as a self-sufficient headquarter "Führerhauptquartier" and is now a remarkable extension of the visitor center.

 From the Eagle’s Nest you have a fantastic view of Lake Königssee, which is rightly considered one of the most beautiful lakes in the Bavarian Alps.
 For over 100 years, visitors have been gliding silently in electric boats over the emerald green water and enjoying the fantastic view of the surrounding mountains and the famous Echo.
-If you would like to experience a piece of Bavaria on your tour as if from a picture book, the Königssee is sure to inspire you.
+If you would like to experience a piece of Bavaria as if from a picture book, the Königssee is sure to inspire you.

 Salt Mine Berchtesgaden